ann-dvlpr/AppLauncher/README.md

 # Why AppLauncher was created?
 I love CLIs, Terminals and, I am now using Termux as my launcher.
 I didnt liked the GUI to start apps (App i used for that is SmartDock) so...
 I did my own launcher.

+# Commands
+- `AppLaunch` - list all apps, then it's activities, launch
+- `AppLaunch -h` - launch an app (w/activity) from history
+- `AppLaunch -h clear` - clears the history fild
+- `AppLaunch -s` - lists favourite apps
+- `AppLaunch -s add` - lists all apps, then it's activities, saves to a file so it can be executed with previous command

 # FAQs
 1. Q: Do it needs root?<br>
    A: It does (atleast for now, Shizuku will be supported soon.)